-The weekend of August 14 and 15, 2021, after a year delay due to COVID, ABC member Syndi Keats (through the Working and Sport Committee, American Beauceron Club) put on a very successful herding clinic at Bitterbrush Kennel and Livestock in Gardnerville, Nevada.Continue reading “2021 ABC Herding Clinic”
+The weekend of August 14 and 15, 2021, after a year delay due to COVID, ABC member Syndi Keats (through the Working and Sport Committee, American Beauceron Club with Lauren Trathen, event co-chair) put on a very successful herding clinic at Bitterbrush Kennel and Livestock in Gardnerville, Nevada.Continue reading “2021 ABC Herding Clinic”

 I hope I speak for the American Beauceron Club, and the breed, when I say thank you and congratulations to Cindy and Loki for representing the Beauceron breed so beautifully in the sport for which they are bred.
 He and his owners, breeder, and trainer/handler deserve a standing ovation!

 A piece of Beauceron history has been earned!
 On November 7 and 8, 2020, GCh Loki du Chateau Rocher BN, HXAds, HSAsM, HSDs, NA, CGCA, CGCU earned his final points needed to make him the FIRST DC HC Beauceron in U.S. history (pending AKC approval).
 Loki earned those final points with a bang with scores of 94 and 93, and HIT both days.